hpcarcher/2014-09-16-imperial/archer/sessions/Make.md

 See [the purpose of Make](MakePurpose.png).

+Make:
 * Automates repetitive tasks
 * Reduces errors
 * Frees up time to do research

-* Documents:
+Documents:
 * How your software is built
 * How your data is created
 * How your reports are formed
 * Dependencies between your analysis programs, input and configuration data, and output data

-* Build files are programs
+Build files are programs
 * Use meaningful variable names
 * Provide useful comments
 * Separate configuration from computation
 * Keep under revision control
 * Treat them with same respect you give any program